SatelliteShorelines/CoastSeg/docs/basic-install-guide.md

 We recommend that you use Windows 10, Windows 11, or Ubuntu Linux.
 Mac users, please see [Mac install guide](https://satelliteshorelines.github.io/CoastSeg/mac-install-guide/)

 In order to use Coastseg you need to install Python packages in an environment.
-We recommend you use [Anaconda](https://www.anaconda.com/products/distribution) or [Miniconda](https://docs.conda.io/projects/miniconda/en/latest/miniconda-install.html) to install the python packages in an environment for Coastseg.
+We recommend you use [Miniforge](https://conda-forge.org/miniforge/) to install the python packages in an environment for Coastseg.

-After you install miniconda/Anaconda on your PC, open the Anaconda prompt or Terminal in Mac and Linux and use the `cd` command (change directory) to go the folder where you have downloaded the Coastseg repository.
+After you install Anaconda/miniforge on your PC (see our [How to Install Miniforge](https://satelliteshorelines.github.io/CoastSeg/install-miniforge/)), open the Anaconda Prompt/Miniforge Prompt in Windows or Terminal in Mac and Linux.
+Then use the `cd` command (change directory) to go the folder where you have downloaded the Coastseg repository.

 We highly recommend you install CoastSeg using `conda` following the instructions in [Install from conda-forge](#install-from-conda-forge).